By Silke Koltrowitz and Ryan Vlastelica

 Tiffany's said it would record a fourth-quarter charge of $295 million to $305 million as a result of the ruling.
 It lowered its full-year earnings outlook range to $2.30 a share to $2.35 a share from a previous estimate of $3.65 a share to $3.75 a share.

-(Reporting by Silke Koltrowitz in Zurich, and Ryan Vlastelica and Phil Wahba; editing by Sonya Hepinstall and Christopher Wilson)
+(Reporting by Silke Koltrowitz and Ryan Vlastelica; Editing by Sonya Hepinstall and Christopher Wilson)